MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ### Branch Tracing

-My implementation of branch tracing utilizes LBR (Last Branch Record) to record LastBranchToIP and LastBranchFromIP, and BTF (Branch Trap Flag) to throw #DB to the hypervisor for every branch executed.
-Using the LBR stack without BTF would greatly reduce overhead, but AMD doesn't provide any mechanism to signal when the LBR stack is full :((((.
-I also considered (IBS?
-LWP?
-WHAT WAS IT CALLED?
-THE RING 3 ONLY THING)
+The branch tracing feature in ForteVisor uses a combination of Last Branch Record (LBR) and Branch Trap Flag (BTF), to notify the VMM whenever a branch is executed.

+The problem with my implementation is that #DB is thrown on every branch, causing a lot of overhead.
+I thought of collecting branch information in the LBR stack instead of single-stepping every branch, but there's no way to signal when the LBR stack is full on AMD :((((.
+I considered using Lightweight Profiling (LWP), which has a lot more fine-grained controls for tracing instructions, but it only profiles usermode instructions.
+Nevertheless, LWP is still a useful feature that can be added later.

-When I wanted to test extended debug features in my hypervisor, I was misled by some inconsistencies that VMware and Windows had with the AMD system programming manual.
+When I wanted to test branch tracing, I was misled by some inconsistencies that VMware and Windows had with the AMD manual.

-First of all, I tried testing within VMware, but nothing happened when I enabled BTF and LBR.
-DebugCtl features were all supported according to the results of cpuid, so I was really confused.
-After reviewing the documentation for DebugCtl in the AMD manual several times, I just checked if the DebugCtl.LBR bit was still set after I set it, but it wasn't.
-Apparently, VMware was forcing these debugctl features to be disabled, which meant that I had to do some testing outside of VMware.
+First of all, VMware was forcing all debugctl bits to 0, which meant that I had to do some testing outside of VMware.

 Secondly, Windows manages debugctl features in a special way.
 According to the AMD manual, LBR tracing and BTF (branch single step) operation are controlled by bits in the DebugCtl MSR.
-I set the bits accordingly and the bits stayed that way, but #DB was being thrown, even though cpuid indicated that both were supported .
-I spent hours and hours figuring out my issue, until I realized that bit 8 and 9 in DR7  control the LBR tracing and BTF bits in windows.
+Instead, Windows uses bit 8 and 9 in DR7 control the LBR tracing and BTF bits in windows.
+(See KiRestoreDebugState or whatever)

 ### Process-specific syscall hooks